boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 We hide the widget elements based on the size of the widget for better readability.

-When the Heatmap has been placed with less than 20 columns chart y-axis title and y-axis label will be hidden.
+When the Heatmap has been placed with less than 20 columns, the chart y-axis title and y-axis label will be hidden.

 ![Widget Element](/static/assets/visualizing-data/visualization-widgets/images/heat-map/Y-axis.png)

-When the Heatmap is placed with less than 7 rows, the x-axis title and x-axis label, the legend will be hidden.
+When the Heatmap is placed with less than 7 rows, the x-axis title and x-axis label, and the legend will be hidden.

 ![Widget Element](/static/assets/visualizing-data/visualization-widgets/images/heat-map/X-axis.png)